What is Account Takeover?

 In the world of cybersecurity, an Account Takeover (ATO) is a form of cyberthreat that involves unauthorized access to an individual's or organization's authentic digital accounts.
 ATOs can range from email and social media accounts to financial and business software accounts.
 These forms of cyber-attacks have various objectives, such as:

-Once the attackers gain access to an account, they can manipulate it in numerous ways, such as changing the password and authentication settings to lock out the actual owners or carry out fraudulent transactions.
+Once the attackers gain access to an account, they can manipulate their access in numerous ways, such as changing the password and authentication settings to lock out the actual owners or carry out fraudulent transactions.

 The Prevalence of Accounts